 #7. geometric cut-outs // The cold shoulder trend is evolving, and this spring and summer you’ll see a lot of geometric cut outs.
 I’m noticing this in tops and dresses as well as swimsuits and shoes.
-I like the more modest versions of this trend, such as the surplice top pictured above, and this floral layering tank.
+I like the more modest versions of this trend, such as the Free People top pictured above.

 #8. mules // Thanks to the Gucci Princetown Mule, this trend has gone gangbusters over the past few seasons, and it doesn’t look like it will be going anywhere anytime soon.
 They’re not the most practical shoe, but I really like the chic vibe mules bring to a basic outfit, and they’re so easy to slide on and go.